apache/whimsy/DEVELOPMENT.md

 ### How To: Authenticate/Authorize Your Scripts

-User authentication for any CGI script is provided by the http server's LDAP module, and can be done by by adding the path to the CGI in the deployment descriptor for the server under the appropriate `authldap` realm:
+User authentication for any CGI script is provided by the http server's LDAP module, and can be done by adding the path to the CGI in the deployment descriptor for the server under the appropriate `authldap` realm:

 https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/whimsy-vm4.apache.org.yaml#L127